timetable-sa

 How to fix it

-• compare your configured names against moveGenerator.name exactly,
+• compare configured names against moveGenerator.name exactly,

 • increase intensificationTargetedSelectionRate if the targeted set exists but is chosen too rarely,